mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 I can't be sure of anything, but I guess working with UPMEM is off the table.
 I can only hope their competitors like this article instead.

-# Conclussion
+# Conclusion

 If you are in the AI/PIM hardware space, and you want inverse arrays as well as integration with Python, .NET or literally any ecosystem out there in a high level functional programming language, don't be afraid to get in touch.
 I'd love to give programming new hardware a try.
 My email is in my Github profile.
-If I don't answer that is definitely because of the spam filter, so try opening an issue here or on the Spiral repo in that case.
+If I don't answer, that is definitely because of the spam filter, so try opening an issue here or on the Spiral repo in that case.

 Since I have one novel hardware backend done, as well as inverse arrays, which will serve as the foundation for future ones, hopefully in a future article I can show something more interesting.